pulumi/examples/azure-cs-aks-private-container-registry/README.md

 * Creates an Azure Container Registry.
 * Builds & pushes a sample application as a Docker image to the registry.
 * Deploys the sample application from the registry onto the cluster.
+* Exports a container registry secret for use by other stacks.
+For example, "service" projects that create kubernetes deployments that need to be able to pull images from the registry.

 ## Deploying the App